Skip to content

 frame-ancestors 'none'

 Dev mode loosens script-src with 'unsafe-inline' and adds the Vite HMR origin to connect-src; packaged builds do not set devServerUrl and stay on the policy above.
 External images from agent, MCP, or markdown content are blocked by default to avoid turning message rendering into an HTTP beacon.
-Images should be attached as local artifacts or data/blob URLs until a user-controlled remote-image allowlist exists.
+Images should be attached as local artifacts or data/blob URLs; remote image fetching is not part of the default renderer trust model.
 There are two exceptions, both scoped to specific URLs:

 1. The chart iframe uses buildChartFrameContentSecurityPolicy (see above).

-2. No other origin can navigate the renderer: frame-ancestors 'none' blocks embedding, form-action 'self' blocks redirect-via-POST, will-navigate in main/index.ts intercepts navigation attempts.
+2. No other origin can navigate the renderer: frame-ancestors 'none' blocks embedding, form-action 'self' blocks redirect-via-POST, will-navigate in main/main-window-security.ts intercepts navigation attempts.

 Supply chain verification